 The Realm Glyphs

 A system of six sigils are commonly used in the Empire to represent the realms.
-These sigla were created and popularised in pre-Imperial times by a Dawnish enchanter, initially for use in heraldry.
+These sigils were created and popularised in pre-Imperial times by a Dawnish enchanter, initially for use in heraldry.
 They were later adopted by several prominent weaver cabals for the creation of magic banners, tabards and cloaks and their use slowly spread, especially in Varushka, the League and Highguard.
 Today they are regularly used in ritual magic as symbols of entire realms where individual Wintermark runes would be too specific or too laden with additional meaning.
 Many eternals recognise these glyphs, and honour their association.

-Sometimes called the Primal Forest, this is a Realm overflowing with life in infinite variety.
-A Realm where things begin and are renewed second to second, but where death comes swiftly.
-Here the green Eternals celebrate creation and destruction in all its untold beauty, and buzzing voices remind humankind that it has no place here in the primeval realm.
+Sometimes called the Primal Forest, this is a realm overflowing with life in infinite variety.
+A realm where things begin and are renewed second to second, but where death comes swiftly.
+Here the green eternals celebrate creation and destruction in all its untold beauty, and buzzing voices remind humankind that it has no place here in the primeval realm.

 In the realm of might and majesty, everything exists in a timeless moment at its idealised prime.
 Great oaks tower over the fields of glory, the mountains scrape the skies, the blizzards howl more terrible than any mortal storm and the dark sea is deeper than any mortal ocean.
-The savage beasts of legend are hunted across the rolling plains by Eternals clad in the bright panoply of youth and immortality.
+The savage beasts of legend are hunted across the rolling plains by eternals clad in the bright panoply of youth and immortality.